Regarding COVID-19 Vaccines

-December 18, 2020 — The Department of Communications shares the following statements from U.S. bishops confirming the moral permissibility of two new COVID-19 vaccines:
+The Department of Communications shares the following guidance about religious exemptions from mandatory COVID-19 vaccination and the moral permissibility of COVID-19 vaccines:

-On Dec.
-14, the United States Conference of Catholic Bishops (USCCB) released the following statement from Bishop Kevin C. Rhoades of Fort Wayne-South Bend, chairman of the USCCB’s Committee on Doctrine, and Archbishop Joseph F. Naumann of Kansas City in Kansas, chairman of the USCCB’s Committee on Pro-Life Activities.
+The USCCB has also released statements from Bishop Kevin C. Rhoades of Fort Wayne-South Bend, chairman of the USCCB’s Committee on Doctrine, and Archbishop Joseph F. Naumann of Kansas City in Kansas, chairman of the USCCB’s Committee on Pro-Life Activities.
 Archbishop Vigneron currently serves as vice president of the USCCB.

 “In view of the gravity of the current pandemic and the lack of availability of alternative vaccines, the reasons to accept the new COVID-19 vaccines from Pfizer and Moderna are sufficiently serious to justify their use, despite their remote connection to morally compromised cell lines.